top of page

 4. Examples

 This ending is often found in the test questions.
+Here are some examples you may encounter during the Korean test like the TOPIK(Test of Proficiency in Korean).

 1

-잘 듣고, 알맞은 답을 고르시오.
+잘 듣고, 알맞은 답을 고르십시오.

 Listen well and choose the correct answer.